 CDWG Role & Responsibilities

 CDWG is a Level 4 working group convened under the Level 3 CCAG.
-It is a Working Group forum where code drafting will be presented for participant review and feedback before being sent for open consultation.
+It is a Working Group forum where code drafting will be presented for participant review and feedback following open consultation with industry parties.
+The CDWG will review the comments and issues raised through industry consultation and determine any changes, additions, or refinements required to code drafting.
+The outputs of the CDWG’s review activities will be submitted to the CCAG for consideration as to whether code drafting can be approved in principle prior to final consultation and submission to Ofgem for designation.

-The MHHS Programme will work with code bodies to set the agenda and provide the meeting materials.
+The MHHS Programme will work with code bodies to set the agenda and provide the meeting materials for the CDWG.
 CDWG attendees will be expected to have reviewed the meeting materials before the meeting and provide feedback by correspondence in advance of the meeting, so the meeting is focused on issues identified or comments raised.
 It is not a meeting for ‘line-by-line’ review code/legal text drafting.

 The Programme Management Office (PMO) will provide meeting management and secretariat.